 What is a PMO?

-The workplace of today is made up of many teams, departments, and divisions, each with their own specific goals and objectives.
-One such department is the project management office (PMO) which is responsible for overseeing, coordinating, and supporting all the projects within an organization.
+The workplace of today is made up of many teams, departments, and divisions, each with its own specific goals and objectives.
+One such department is the project management office (PMO), which oversees, coordinates, and supports all the projects within an organization.

 A PMO can come in different shapes and sizes, but typically it is a centralized team that provides project management guidance and support to other teams across the company.
-This can include things such as standardizing project management processes and procedures, providing training and education, and offering advice and assistance.
+This can include standardizing project management processes and procedures, providing training and education, and offering advice and assistance.

 PMOs are responsible for the following:

 - Defining and governing the standards and processes for project management within the organization

 - Supporting, educating, and mentoring other teams on how to manage projects effectively

 - Monitoring and reporting on the progress of all projects across the company

 - Providing advice and assistance when needed to help ensure projects are completed on time and within budget

 Not all workplaces implement a PMO, but those often see improved project management practices, increased efficiency, and reduced costs.